trivago/prettier-plugin-sort-imports/README.md

 to evaluate regular expression.
 E.g. `node.source.value.match(new RegExp(val))` Here, `val`
 is the string provided in import order.
 - Special words (optional):
-   - `<3RD_PARTY>` - marks the position between RegExps, where the not matched imports will be placed.
+   - `<THIRD_PARTY_MODULES>` - marks the position between RegExps, where the not matched imports will be placed.
 By default, it's the top position (above all the groups in `importOrder`).

 #### `importOrderCaseInsensitive`
 A boolean value to enable case-insensitivity in the sorting algorithm